Email Marketing Pricing: 5 Platforms Compared (2026)

 Pro's jump to $339/mo at 10K contacts is steep, but it unlocks predictive content, split automation testing, and attribution reporting.
 If you're not using those features, stick with Plus.

 For a direct comparison, see ActiveCampaign vs Mailchimp.
-If you're considering switching, check ActiveCampaign alternatives.
+If you're considering switching, check ActiveCampaign alternatives, the full ActiveCampaign review, or go straight to the dedicated ActiveCampaign pricing breakdown.

 Klaviyo: the e-commerce premium